Gom3tzler/Glimpse/README.md

 Alternatively, you can find your API token in the Jellyfin server logs when you first authenticate, or use the Jellyfin API documentation to generate one programmatically.

+### Finding Your Emby API Token

+To get your Emby API token:

+1. Log in to your Emby Web Interface
+2. Go to **Settings** → **Advanced** → **API Keys**
+3. Click **New API Key**
+4. Give it a name (e.g., "Glimpse Media Viewer")
+5. Copy the generated API key

+Alternatively, you can create an API key through the Emby server settings or by using the Emby API documentation.

 ## 🏗️ Project Structure

 ```